 E105 - Composition

-In your E105 class, you'll be learning the skills needed to locate, evaluate and effectively use many different types of information.
+In your E105 class, you'll be learning the skills needed to find, evaluate and cite information resources.
 Much of the information will not be freely available through Google!
 This LibGuide was specifically created to help you learn about finding and using those information resources.
 Each tab at the top of this guide deals with a different topic having to do with finding and using information resources.

 Finding a topic provides a few suggestions on how to find appropriate topics for a paper.